learnbyexample/Command-line-text-processing/gnu_awk.md

 * familiarity with regular expressions
     * if not, check out **ERE** portion of [GNU sed regular expressions](./gnu_sed.md#regular-expressions) which is close enough to features available in `gawk`
 * this tutorial is primarily focussed on short programs that are easily usable from command line, similar to using `grep`, `sed`, etc
+* this tutorial has also been [converted to an ebook](https://github.com/learnbyexample/learn_gnuawk) with additional descriptions, examples, a chapter on regular expressions, etc.
 * see [Gawk: Effective AWK Programming](https://www.gnu.org/software/gawk/manual/) manual for complete reference, has information on other `awk` versions as well as notes on POSIX standard

 <br>